allamaprabhuani/akantu2/joss/paper.md

 simulation was run on 1 up to 720 cores, on a cluster composed of Intel Xeon nodes with 2 sockets of 36 cores, 512Gb of RAM and dual 25Gb Ethernet links.
-The time to solution (TTS) averaged over six different runs is computed for each core count on the $x$-axis in Figure \autoref{fig:tts}.
-The overhead due to cohesive element insertion is also highlighted by providing the timings when cohesive element insertions are precluded.
+The time to solution (TTS) averaged over six different runs is computed for each core count on the $x$-axis in \autoref{fig:tts}.
+The overhead due to cohesive element insertion is also highlighted by providing the TTS when cohesive element insertions are precluded.

-When cohesive element insertion is not active \autoref{fig:tts} a, the time to solution scales well up to ~576 cores.
-The sumulations are running on a newly installed machine and the impact of the network on the loss of scalability is not fully understood, the min and max measures vary a lot afer 288 cores (4 nodes).
+When cohesive element insertion is not active, cf. \autoref{fig:tts} a, the time to solution scales well up to ~576 cores.
+The simulations are running on a newly installed machine and the impact of the network on the loss of scalability is not fully understood, the min and max measures vary a lot afer 288 cores (4 nodes).
 The scalability with insertion of cohesive elements (\autoref{fig:tts}
-b) decreases, and starts to plateau at around 288: this is due to the extra communications needed to change the topology of the mesh.
+b) decreases, and starts to plateau at around 288 cores: this is due to the extra communications needed to change the topology of the mesh.

 # Publications